Ned Rigs for Smallmouth Bass and Walleye

 D: After the rig settles to the bottom very slowly move the rig steadily along the bottom on the retrieve.
 Although jigging slightly can produce at times many of the pros that fish this rig claim it works better by not trying to give it a lot of extra action.
 Experiment with the retrieve until you find the one that works best for you.

-Setting the Hook
+Trick to Setting the Hook

 Since most all Ned Rig heads require some sort of a bait keeper soldered to them, these hooks tend to be rather stout for fishing with 6# test monofilament!
 (If anyone ever comes out with a Ned Rig head made with an aberdeene hook I'll be the first to order a bunch) Here is a statement you won't hear often in light tackle fishing.
 When you feel the bite, set the hook hard because these stout hooks do not penetrate all that well when used with light tackle.
 One trick I have found works good for me with 6# test mono.
 When you first suspect a bite slowly crank your line with your rod tip about eye high until you feel the first little bit of resistance on the line.
 At that point just drop the rod tip to get a small amount of slack into the line and then set the hook hard enough to "cross his eyes."
-When you jerk hard it will take up the slack first and tends to sling shot the hook into penetrating.
+When you jerk hard it will take up the slack first and tends to sling shot the hook into the fish.

 There are a lot of advantages when using 6# test mono in Ned Rig fishing but hook sets are a bit more difficult.
 Just the same, you will get a lot more bites and have a better feel of what's going on when you use a good quality 6# test monofilament.